kevincastejon/js-raspberrypi-liquid-crystal-simple/README.md

 ```

 ## Custom characters
-You can create up to 8 custom characters by providing a list of array of number representing your characters dots into the constructor call.
+You can create up to 8 custom characters by providing a list of array of number representing your characters dots into the constructor last optional argument.
 Then use them by inserting LCD.getChar(charId) into any string.
 ```
 const LCD = require('raspberrypi-liquid-crystal-simple');
 const customChars = [